DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/3-learn-git/git_understanding.md

 ##### What is the difference between staging and committing?

+- Staging means selecting specific changes (files or parts of files) that you want to include in your next commit.
+It adds changes to the staging area, which is like a preview.

+- Committing actually saves the staged changes into the Git history with a message.
+It creates a snapshot of those changes in the repo.

 ##### Why does Git separate these two steps?

+Git separates staging and committing to give developers more control.
+You can stage only certain files (or parts of files) while continuing to work on others.
+This allows you to group related changes into clean, focused commits, improving readability, collaboration, and debugging.

 ##### When would you want to stage changes without committing?

+You might want to stage changes without committing when:

+- You’re reviewing your work and want to bundle only related changes into one commit.

+- You’re not finished writing your commit message or need time to double-check your changes.

+- You’re collaborating and want to prepare changes for review without pushing them yet.

 ---